← Back to blog

 4. Monitor mentions and citations

 It’s not enough to know whether you rank.
-You need to track whether your brand is being cited by AI tools and in which contexts.
+You need to track whether your brand is being cited by AI tools and in what contexts.

 5. Watch competitors